How to integrate D2lbrightspace MCP with CrewAI

 Introduction

 This guide walks you through connecting D2lbrightspace to CrewAI using the Composio tool router.
-By the end, you'll have a working D2lbrightspace agent that can create a new quiz for my math course, add a new user to the spring semester, copy an instructor role for a new department, delete an outdated course template from the system through natural language commands.
+By the end, you'll have a working D2lbrightspace agent that can create a new quiz for your math course, add a new user to the spring semester, copy an instructor role for a new department through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a D2lbrightspace account through Composio's D2lbrightspace MCP server.